L1am-cd/L1am-cd/README.md

 → Learning Blender

-→ Learning C# (Unity) and Python; planning to learn both Swift and SwiftUI in the future
+→ Learning C# (Mostly Unity Engine) and Python; planning to learn both Swift and SwiftUI in the future

 <div align="center">